-- Your students should be thoroughly familiar with the Print module workspace. - They should understand the properties of the three Lightroom print template layout styles, be able to preview and select templates, and feel comfortable with the tools and controls in the right panel group and the Toolbar. - They should be able to work with borders, understand image cells, and use all the layout tools and controls available for each layout style type. - Students need to be able to locate page setup and print settings, and should understand the issues of print resolution, color management, and 16 Bit output in configuring output settings.
+- Your students should be thoroughly familiar with the Print module workspace. - They should understand the properties of the three Lightroom print template layout styles, be able to preview and select templates, and feel comfortable with the tools and controls in the right panel group and the Toolbar. - They should be able to work with borders, understand image cells, and use all the layout tools and controls available for each layout style type. - Students should understand the Soft Proofing workflow. - Students need to be able to locate page setup and print settings, and should understand the issues of print resolution, color management, and 16 Bit output in configuring output settings.

-Lesson 8 is another stand-alone lesson, with exercises that build on an integrated workflow from import to printing, while thoroughly examining the features and functionality of the Print module.
+Lesson 9 is another stand-alone lesson, with exercises that build on an integrated workflow from import to printing, while thoroughly examining the features and functionality of the Print module.